axelzucho/RegexToDFA/README.md

 * '*' : Star operator
 * '(' : Grouping (should be matched with the closed brackets)
 * ')' : Closing the group.
+* '.' : This character isn't supported in graphing, but it would still generate the correct DFA to evaluate.
+In the example4 for floating numbers, we are using the character ',' instead to be able to graph the result.

 There are several examples of this format in the `regex_examples/` directory.